Ram pressure shaping high-velocity cloud droplets --- FAST HI observations of HVC AC-III and theoretical interpretation: Observational results of HVC AC-III

-Further examination of the droplets reveals that in several cases their projected boundaries overlap (Figure~\ref{fig:fronts}).
-The most prominent structure is droplet D1, with an angular size of $\sim 2^\circ$, whose head points toward the Galactic north with a slight shift toward the east.
-Droplets D3 and D4 are fainter but comparable in size ($\sim 1^\circ$) and are located along the eastern boundary of D1.
-In contrast, D5 and D6 are more compact, each $\sim 0.2^\circ$ across, situated at the western boundary and at the tail of D1, respectively.
-D3–D6 exhibit velocities more than $20~\mathrm{km~s^{-1}}$ redder than D1 (see also the channel map in Figure~\ref{fig_channelmaps}).
-Droplet D2 shows a head embedded within the projected extent of D1 and a tail elongated beyond the standard parabolic form, with its eastern side extending toward D3.
-The $M_2$-derived line widths are generally enhanced at the apparent overlap regions of neighboring droplets (Figure~\ref{fig_mommaps}).
-Such broadening, however, does not by itself imply interaction, since line-of-sight overlap can produce similar effects.
-Additional evidence is needed to determine whether the droplets are dynamically interacting.
+Further examination reveals that the projected boundaries of several droplets overlap along the line of sight (Fig.~\ref{fig:fronts}).
+The most prominent structure is droplet D1, which spans an angular size of $\sim 2^\circ$ with a droplet head pointing toward the Galactic north.
+Droplets D3 and D4 are fainter but comparable in scale ($\sim 1^\circ$) and line up along the eastern boundary of D1.
+In contrast, D5 and D6 are more compact ($\sim 0.2^\circ$ across) and are situated near the western boundary and the trailing tail of D1, respectively.
+Spectrally, components D3--D6 exhibit central velocities $\gtrsim 20~\mathrm{km~s^{-1}}$ higher (i.e., redder) than D1 (see also the channel map in Fig.~\ref{fig_channelmaps}).
+Droplet D2 shows a distinct head embedded within the projected area of D1, with its eastern tail extending toward D3.
+While the $M_2$-derived line widths are generally enhanced at these apparent intersection zones (Fig.~\ref{fig_mommaps}), such spectral broadening does not by itself prove a physical interaction, since simple line-of-sight projection can mimic this effect.
+Additional spatial and kinematic evidence is needed to determine whether these droplets are dynamically coupled.

-The morphology of D1 reveals deviations from a purely ram-pressure–shaped steady state.
-Its head is distorted relative to the ideal parabolic shape, with the eastern boundary compressed inward compared to the smoother and more rounded western side.
-In Figure~\ref{fig:fronts}, this eastern boundary (blue curve in the upper panel) is extrapolated based on: (1) symmetry with respect to the western boundary; (2) the global morphology of AC-III as revealed by HI4PI (Figure~\ref{fig:HI4PImom0}); and (3) alignment with the eastern boundaries of D2, D3, and D4.
-As the major component of AC-III, D1 is expected to play a primary role in resisting ram pressure, with its shape largely governing the overall morphology of the system.
-The western boundaries of D3 and D4 intrude into the projected extent of D1.
-For D3, the morphology in the overlapped region is difficult to disentangle, whereas for D4, the deviation from a standard droplet shape is clearly visible in the moment~1 map.
+The morphology of D1 reveals clear deviations from an ideal, ram-pressure-shaped steady state.
+Its droplet head is asymmetrical, with the eastern\footnote{Directions are referenced in Galactic coordinates throughout (see Fig.~\ref{fig:HI4PImom0}).} boundary compressed inward compared to the more rounded western side.
+In Fig.~\ref{fig:fronts}, we reconstruct the undistorted eastern boundary (solid blue curve in the upper panel) from the observed distorted boundary (dashed blue curve) by extrapolating from the unaffected western side based on: (1) symmetry with respect to the unperturbed western boundary; (2) the large-scale morphology of AC-III tracked by HI4PI (Fig.~\ref{fig:HI4PImom0}); and (3) alignment with the outer boundaries of D2, D3, and D4.
+As the dominant component of AC-III, D1 acts as the primary shield resisting the external flow, largely governing the overall configuration of the system.
+Interestingly, the western boundaries of D3 and D4 intrude into the projected boundary of D1.
+While the overlapping gas profiles of D3 are difficult to disentangle, the structural distortion of D4 is clearly visible as an asymmetric velocity gradient in the moment~1 map.